Fast Radio Bursts as probes of the late-time universe: a new insight on the Hubble tension: Data selection and Hubble constant estimation

 It is important to note that FRB data alone cannot definitively predict the value of $H_0$.
 This limitation primarily stems from the significant uncertainties in $\mathrm{DM}_\mathrm{IGM}$ and $\mathrm{DM}_\mathrm{Host}$.
 As depicted in Figure~\ref{Fig: Hubble2}, different host DM models, characterized by varying combinations of $e^{\mu_\mathrm{Host}}$ and $\sigma_\mathrm{Host}$, produce distinct results.
 Therefore, host DM modeling plays a crucial role in determining the $H_0$ value.
 By exploring numerous combinations of these two model parameters, we plot the corresponding $H_0$ values in Figure~\ref{Fig: H0+mu+sigma}.
 The results demonstrate that various combinations of $e^{\mu_\mathrm{Host}}$ and $\sigma_\mathrm{Host}$ can yield same $H_0$.
 Furthermore, we observe that a scenario with a high host DM component and low scatter in their DM values, represented by high $e^{\mu_\mathrm{Host}}$ and low $\sigma_\mathrm{Host}$, leads to very low $H_0$ estimates.
 Such a scenario is highly unrealistic, as FRBs originate from diverse environments, including galaxies with varying morphologies, star formation rates, and other properties.
 Thus, in general, we can expect to have large $\sigma_\mathrm{Host}$ in their distribution.
 Conversely, if $\sigma_\mathrm{Host}$ is reasonably high, $H_0$ is estimated to be around or above $70\rm\,km\,s^{-1}\,Mpc^{-1}$, which is consistent with values obtained from different realistic simulations as listed in Table~\ref{Table: mu+sigma}.
+These results also depend on the choice of distribution function, especially both the functional form and the specific parameter values.
+For instance, adopting an alternative right-skewed distribution for $\text{DM}_\text{Host}$, with parameters chosen to yield similar probability densities up to $z_\mathrm{S} \sim 1$, does not significantly affect the overall results.
+However, as illustrated in Figure~\ref{Fig: H0+mu+sigma}, substantial variation in the distribution parameters, even for the same functional form, can lead to noticeable differences in the outcomes.

-\subsection{Likelihood 3: incorporating uncertainties in $\text{DM}_\text{IGM}$, $\text{DM}_\text{Host}$, and $\text{DM}_\text{Halo}$ measurements}
+\subsection{Likelihood 3: incorporating uncertainties in $\mathrm{DM}_\mathrm{IGM}$, $\mathrm{DM}_\mathrm{Host}$, and $\mathrm{DM}_\mathrm{Halo}$ measurements}